devtron-labs/devtron/docs/user-guide/global-configurations/git-accounts.md

 ### Note:

-You can enable and disable your git account setting.
+You can enable and disable your git account settings.
 If you enable it, then you will be able to see that enabled git account in the drop-down of Git provider.

 ![](../../.gitbook/assets/gc-added-git-accounts%20%283%29.png)